Prithvi Narayan Shah: Religion

-Prithvi Narayan Shah was born into a Hindu family.
-After he became the master of Kathmandu proper, he began to follow his policy of exclusion and expulsion of the Europeans with all strictness.
-The Capuchin missionaries who were residing in Nepal for a long time and who had been successfully converting people and also gaining lands from the Malla Kings were expelled from Nepal.
-He called Nepal the actual 'Hindustan.'
-He advised the citizens of Nepal to never leave the traditional dharma of the ancestors.
+Prithvi Narayan Shah was a staunch orthodox Hindu.
+After he became the undisputed master of the Kathmandu Valley, he began to implement a strict policy of exclusion and expulsion against European influences.
+The Capuchin missionaries, who had resided in Nepal for decades under the patronage of the Malla Kings and had successfully converted sections of the local population while acquiring prime lands, were expelled from the borders.
+He proudly designated his newly consolidated realm as the true 'Asal Hindustan' (the Authentic Land of the Hindus), lamenting that northern India had fallen under Muslim and British domination.
+He strictly advised the citizens of Nepal to never deviate from the traditional sanatan dharma and customs of their ancestors.

 Economic policy

-Prithvi Narayan Shah strongly emphasized local production.
-In his Divya Upadesh, he was of the idea that if foreign traders enter Nepal then they will suck the country dry.
-In the same context, he suggested a boycott on wearing foreign clothes and also promotes the training of the local people to weave clothes.
-He believed that by doing so, the local wealth would not be allowed to reach out of the country.
-He encouraged the selling of Nepali herbs to foreign lands and bringing the wealth so attained back to the country.
-He also wanted the money to remain inside the country.
-He famously said, " प्रजा मोटो भए दरबार पनि बलियो रहन्छ " (If the people are capable then the palace will also remain stronger).
+Prithvi Narayan Shah strongly emphasized absolute economic nationalism and import substitution.
+In his *Divya Upadesh*, he warned that if foreign merchants were allowed to enter Nepal, they would turn the country into an economic colony and suck its resources dry.
+In this context, he mandated a strict national boycott on wearing imported foreign clothes and promoted the immediate training of local artisans to weave indigenous textiles.
+He believed that by maintaining a closed economy, precious metals and national wealth would be prevented from draining out of the country.
+He explicitly encouraged the harvesting and exporting of valuable Himalayan herbs to foreign lands while ensuring the gold and silver attained returned directly to the capital.
+He famously observed, "प्रजा मोटो भए दरबार पनि बलियो रहन्छ" (If the peasantry is prosperous, the palace will remain unassailable).